 And all we ever wanted, was to be loved

 As cliche as it may be, at the core of humanity, survival is on par only with love – intertwining to the point of causality, and this verse exposes just how firmly interlaced they are.
-The extents and limits of survival are put to question naturally when our survival itself is at risk; and regardless of the situational outcome, a constant remains; the awareness of a concrete love and togetherness succeeds survival.
+The extents and limits of survival are put to question naturally when our survival itself is at risk; and regardless of the situational outcome, a constant remains; the awareness of a concrete love and togetherness, succeeding death, succeeding survival.

-In this second and final verse, Junie captures just that, vocalizing notes in the stars with the delicacy of finding safety in the intangible concept of “not dying alone,” to the piano contrasting soft, loyal harmonies with accented empowered chords.
-The quiet chaos in the acceptance and fear of approaching inevitabilities underlying the universal desire of an untouchable love nudges all listeners into a softer, melancholic drift into the end of the world, where fear and uncertainty persist but versus the power of a (the aforementioned) constant; equal parts cinematic and unembellished.
+In this second and final verse, Junie captures just that, vocalizing notes in the stars with the delicacy of finding safety in the intangible concept of “not dying alone,” with her piano contrasting soft loyal harmonies with accented empowered chords.
+The quiet chaos in the acceptance and fear in approaching inevitabilities, underlying the universal desire of an untouchable love nudges all listeners into a softer, melancholic drift into the end of the world, where fear and uncertainty persist but as an echo versus the power of that aforementioned constant; equal parts cinematic and unembellished.

-Throughout its three minutes, Junie’s voice parallels a candle flame in every way; a self-assured, mellifluous fire that breathes, airs out, gently thins, and also has the capacity to be a room’s steady primary source of light.
-In lack of instrumental foundation and structure, the song relies on her vocals as a driving force and runs its course carrying the tension and delicacy that builds as an arrow is slowly drawn back.
+Throughout its three minutes, Junie’s voice parallels a candle flame in every way; a self-assured, mellifluous fire that breathes, airs out, gently thins, and also holds the capacity to fill a room, a steady primary source of light.
+In lack of instrumental foundation and structure, the song relies on her vocals as a driving force, running its course carrying the tension and delicacy that builds as an arrow is slowly drawn back.

-The abundance of her vocals echoes her defining fearlessness in emotion.
-It’s ethereal, poetic, thoughtful, internationally understood, and self-aware, and it all floats together in this compelling, elegiac ballad.
+The abundance of her vocals matches her defining fearlessness in emotion.
+In it’s ethereal, poetic, thoughtful, internationally understood, and self-aware, it cannot help but astound in all that it captures.
+All these elements float together in this compelling, elegiac ballad.
 Junie is valiant in living and preaching from the heart of her experiences, capitalizing on strength and indulging fear and vulnerability.
-White Picket Fence paints the implications of doomsday in the eyes of an inimitable empowered and impassioned empress of the relentless 2020s – truly, made of stardust and fire.
+White Picket Fence paints the implications of doomsday in the eyes of an inimitable empowered and impassioned empress of the relentless 2020s.
+She truly is made of stardust and fire.